July 20, 2001: the greatest first date of my life. A stranger picked me up at the airport and took me out for a big bowl of penne vodka.

 And yes, you could replace the heavy cream in the recipe with light cream or even half and half, but the texture will be less smooth when using lower-fat substitutes.

 - 2 tablespoons olive oil

-- 4 garlic cloves, minced
+- 4 medium to large garlic cloves, minced

 - 1 teaspoon crushed red pepper flakes

 - grated Pecorino Romano or Parmesan cheese

 - Heat the oil in a 3- to 4-quart Dutch oven over medium heat.